Dice

 We just fetched up at the crossroads and rested a spell.

-other spellings: get, go get, bring, retrieve, carry back, fetch up (settle or arrive), and fetchin’ (present participle)
+variations: get, go get, bring, retrieve, carry back, fetch up (settle or arrive), fetchin’ (present participle)

 ★ "Fetch" often carries a tone of authority when spoken to children - one of the first chores kids got was to "fetch" something for their elders. ★